Parcels structure overview#

 )

-Note the use of the chunks argument in the pset.ParticleFile() above.
-This controls the ‘chunking’ of the output file, which is a way to optimize the writing of the output file.
 See also the advanced output in zarr format tutorial for more information on this.
-It is worth to optimise this parameter in your runs, as it can significantly speed up the writing of the output file and thus the runtime of pset.execution().
+The details will depend on the nature of the filesystem the data is being written to, so it is worth to optimise this parameter in your runs, as it can significantly speed up the writing of the output file and thus the runtime of pset.execution().

 For more tutorials on the parcels output:#